KRIISHSHARMA/PF_EMWA/README.md

 ## Formula:
 - For a user : PF Metric =  Instantaneous SINR / Average SINR
 ## Where:
-1.Instantaneous data rate (or SINR) of user  at time .
+1. Instantaneous data rate (or SINR) of user  at time .
 2. Average data rate (or SINR) of user  up to time .

 ## Explanation: